 Staff will be informed of relevant details only when the DSL feels their having knowledge of a situation will improve their ability to support an individual child and/or family.
 A written record will be made of what information has been shared, with whom, and when.

-Because we use My Concern and store our records electronically we do not hold paper files.
+Because we use My Concern and store our records electronically, we do not hold paper files.

-We will not disclose to a parent any information held on a child if this would put the child at risk of significant harm
+We will not disclose to a parent any information held on a child/young